enritecare/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] 🐛 Bug fix  (non-breaking change which fixes an issue)
 - [ ] ✨ New feature  (non-breaking change which adds functionality)
-- [ ] 💥 Breaking change  (fix or feature that would cause existing functionality to not work as expected)
 - [ ] 📁 Internal tooling change  (CircleCi or dev-tools change ect)
 - [ ] ⚠️ Requires manual step (Please list at the end of the checklist)
-- [ ] 🔄 Refactoring task
 - [ ] 🚀 Product release
+- [ ] 💥 Breaking change  (fix or feature that would cause existing functionality to not work as expected)

 ---